gbdk-2020/gbdk-2020/docs/pages/10_release_notes.md

   - Banked functions are working!
 The patcher is fully integrated in link-gbz80, no extra tools are needed.
 It is based on Toxa's work
     - Check this post for more info
     - Check the examples/gb/banked code for basic usage
-  - Behavior enabled by USE_SFR_FOR_REG is on by default now (no need to specify it, it isn't a tested #ifdef anymore). check here why: https://gbdev.gg8.se/forums/viewtopic.php?id=697
+  - Behavior formerly enabled by USE_SFR_FOR_REG is on by default now (no need to specify it, it isn't a tested `#ifdef` anymore). check here why: https://gbdev.gg8.se/forums/viewtopic.php?id=697
   - Fixed examples that were not compiling in the previous version and some improvements in a few of them.
 Removed all warnings caused by changing to the new SDCC
   - Fixed bug in lcc that was causing some files in the temp folder not being deleted